MrDomoArigato98/TOP-CV/README.md

 # [The Odin Project: CV Application](https://www.theodinproject.com/lessons/node-path-react-new-cv-application)

 ## What I've learned
+-  I had no clue on how to get started at the beginning, so I used other people's examples to begin things.
+I'm still at the point where it's very though to do things on my own with this, but I'm getting there.

 - Difficult at first to grasp how everything has a "State", modifying it, updating it, passing it to other components as a prop.
 I'm still gathering my head around this one.

 - I still don't know the right "Best-Practices" but I guess I will learn this as I go and make mistakes.